1984 New York Mets season

 The 1984 New York Mets season was the 23rd regular season for the Mets.
-They went 90–72 and finished in second place in the National League East, six and half games behind the first place Chicago Cubs.
+They went 90–72 (their first winning season in 8 years) and finished in second place in the National League East, six and half games behind the first place Chicago Cubs.
 They were managed by Davey Johnson.
 They played home games at Shea Stadium.

 This was Davey Johnson's first season as Mets manager and the move paid instant dividends.
 With rookie Dwight Gooden and the first full seasons as Mets for Keith Hernandez & Darryl Strawberry the Mets contended for the division title but fell just short against the Cubs.
 It would be the first of 6 straight seasons where the Mets would finish either first or second in the division.

 The Mets would acquire more future championship pieces during the season by drafting Kevin Elster, signing free agent Rafael Santana and trading for Sid Fernandez and most importantly, Ray Knight.

+Despite their winning record, the Mets were actually outscored on the season, 676 runs allowed to 652 scored.
+Their Pythagorean winning percentage, a sabermetric estimate of expected record based on run differential, translated to a 78–84 mark — 12 games worse than their actual 90–72 finish.